Online Bayesian Meta-Learning for Cognitive Tracking Radar: Learning Framework

-Thus, the radar must gather information about the current FSTC instantiation by gradually building $\ncalF_{k-1}$ through repeated experience.
+In general, this problem is practically challenging for two reasons. \begin{enumerate} \item Each state value $s_{k}$ is only partially observed through $o_{k}$.
+Thus, the radar must select waveforms with only partial knowledge of the underlying FSTC. \item The structure of $\ell_{k}$ is unknown to the radar \emph{a priori} and must be inferred in the small-sample regime.
+Thus, the radar must gather information about the losses associated with each waveform, while trying to minimize the total number of sub-optimal waveforms transmitted. \end{enumerate} Thus, the radar must gather information about the current FSTC instantiation by gradually building $\ncalF_{k-1}$ through repeated experience.
 The information gathered in the history must be sufficiently rich, such that the radar has enough knowledge to select near-optimal waveforms.
 However, this information must be gathered quickly, such that the total number of sub-optimal waveforms transmitted during the tracking interval is kept low.
-This challenge is particularly relevant for the inherently time-sensitive tracking problem, as the number of sub-optimal waveforms transmitted must be kept low throughout the entirety of the tracking instance to avoid losing the target. \\
+Thus, the canonical dilemma of \emph{exploration} and \emph{exploitation} is present.
+This challenge is particularly relevant for the inherently time-sensitive tracking problem, as the number of sub-optimal waveforms transmitted must be kept low throughout the entirety of the tracking instance to avoid losing the target.

-These learning objectives introduce the classic dilemma of \emph{exploration} and \emph{exploitation}, which has been extremely well-studied in the general sense \cite[and references therein]{Lattimore2020}, and has also been applied to radar waveform selection \cite{Thornton2021}.
-We describe the particulars of the sequential learning problem and the role of meta-learning towards improving sample-efficiency in more detail throughout the following section.\\
+We now introduce a pseudo-Bayesian learning formulation, in which waveforms are selected based on the estimated posterior probability that they are optimal.
+We develop a scheme to estimate the FSTC parameter $\theta$, which can be used to map radar observations to expected losses.
+We note that in this scheme, the estimated posterior distribution does not model any inherent randomness in the value of $\theta$ itself, but rather reflects the radar's uncertainty about the true value of $\theta$.